puneetkumar054/youtube-ad-blocker/README.md

 4. Turn on developer mode by cicking on left side devloper mode option.
 5. load your extension by clicking on load unpacked.
 6. Now Goto your folder directory  something like this >> D:\youtube-ad-blocker and click on select folder button.
-7. Now you'll found this extension in your chrome extension list.
+7. Now you'll find this extension in your chrome extension list.
 8. Now it's time to fun... open youtube on chrome and enjoy ad free videos.